 Baking Bar be sure and add more sugar to the recipe.

-I don't always use the glaze.
+I don't usually do a glaze.
 Sometimes I sprinkle this cake with powdered sugar, as in the photo.
 This cake goes well with ice cream or whipped cream, too!

 BITTERSWEET CHOCOLATE BUNDT CAKE

 1 tsp baking soda